 To better understand the effectiveness of consumer testimony, let us consider a few testimonial statistics.
 These numbers will help to confirm the efficiency of buyer statements as one of the most potent forms of content marketing.

-These content resources are excellent for addressing consumer objections and Customer Churn.
+These content resources are excellent for addressing consumer objections and customer churn.
 But they help increase trust in your offerings.
 And trust enables you to build a loyal community of target buyers who will boost your content marketing Return On Investment.

-According to Bazaarvoice’s Conversation Index Volume 8, acquiring more volume of customer reviews have a significant impact on the ROIs of your marketing efforts.
+As illustrated below, acquiring more volume of customer reviews have a significant impact on the ROIs of your marketing efforts.

 The areas of impact are:

 - Search engine optimization (SEO) organic traffic and

 The account points out that up-to-date customer reviews increase organic search traffic and keyword rankings.
 When your brand gains ten product reviews or more, it can generate 15 to 20% more organic web traffic.

 Moreover, the Bazaarvoice report also noted that when users engage with reviews on your site, three things are sure to occur.